UCATLAS/xAODAnaHelpers/README.md

 This version uses AB 2.3.12.
 The 00-03-00 tag works well with this realease.
 After checking out the package please execute a helper script to get any additional packages needed.
-These packages are need to temporarily solve issues that are resolved in up coming releases.
+These packages are needed to temporarily solve issues that will be resolved in up coming releases.
 For the current release, please do:
 ```
 python xAODAnaHelpers/scripts/checkoutASGtags.py 2.3.12
 ```
 **Caveat**

-It has been noticed that some of the latest derived xAODs have missing metadata info due to some bug in DF.
+It has been noticed that some of the latest derived xAODs have missing metadata info due to some bug in Derivation Framework.
 If you are incurring in a nasty crash at runtime, make sure you have switched off the configuration flag

 ```
 UseMetadata False